 Here’s how to best enjoy any bathing ritual.
-We urge you to start with dry skin before stepping foot into the tub and treat yourself by dry brushing skin.
-There are many benefits from detoxication to stimulating circulation.
-Be sure to not only disconnect from tech but completely remove it from the room and the room that you will retire in.
+We urge you to start with dry skin before stepping foot into the tub and treat yourself by dry brushing your skin.
+There are many benefits, from detoxication to stimulating circulation.
+Be sure to disconnect from tech and completely remove it from the room and the room you will retire in.
 Next, it’s time to follow the steps outlined below in this recipe.
 Soak for 20 to 30 minutes, and follow with a freezing shower to close pores.
 While your skin is still wet, apply body oil or body butter to provide soothing moisture to your entire body.
-Allow the body to relax and cool down, and do some deep breathing.
+Allow the body to relax, cool down, and do some deep breathing.
 Taking a nice bath is similar to meditating.
-If you make this into a nightly ritual, you will find that you sleep better and improve your overall vitality.
+If you make this into a nightly ritual, you will sleep better and improve your overall vitality.

 Are milk and honey good for the skin?

 We are time-traveling back to the time of Cleopatra when baths with milk, honey, oil, flowers, and herbs were part of daily living.
-Milk and honey are soothing, lightening, and brightening skin in a natural way.
+Milk and honey are soothing, lightening, and brightening skin naturally.
 The skin is left feeling silky soft, with a healthy glow.
-Milk has a unique ability to remove impurities thanks to enzymes that remove dead skin cells with lactic acid.
+Milk can remove impurities thanks to enzymes that remove dead skin cells with lactic acid.
 Milk and honey are hydrating and exfoliating.
-Add colloidal oats, and you have are a recipe that your skin will thank you for in the form of an Oatmeal Bath.
+Add colloidal oats, and you have a recipe that your skin will thank you for in the form of an Oatmeal Bath.

-Oats are as good for skin as the heart
+Oats are as good for the skin as the heart.

-This long-standing breakfast cereal is full of omega-3 fatty acids, folate, and potassium.
-Oatmeal is a fiber-rich superfood that lowers LDL (bad) cholesterol and helps keep arteries clear, thereby supporting healthy heart function when eaten.
+This long-standing breakfast cereal contains omega-3 fatty acids, folate, and potassium.
+Oatmeal is a fiber-rich superfood that lowers LDL (bad) cholesterol and helps keep arteries clear, supporting healthy heart function when eaten.

-Take stock in an old beauty secret when you draw this Oatmeal Bath
+Take stock of an old beauty secret when you draw this Oatmeal Bath

-When used on the skin, oats hold a lot of water due to an abundance of starches and beta-glucans found in oatmeal.
+Oats hold a lot of water when used on the skin due to an abundance of starches and beta-glucans in oatmeal.
 Oatmeal has a natural anti-inflammatory effect on the skin and can naturally soften the skin due to oats’ phenols.
 When ground into a powder, oats readily absorb into the skin.

 On the skin, oatmeal functions as a protectant.
 Bathing in an oatmeal bath soothes dehydrated, itchy, and inflamed skin.

 Dating back to the time of Cleopatra, luxe baths were often infused with honey, oil, flowers, and herbs.
 Milk and honey work wonders for the skin, soothing, lightening, and naturally brightening skin.
-Leaving skin feeling silky soft, with a healthy glow.
-Milk has a unique ability to remove impurities thanks to enzymes that remove dead skin cells with lactic acid.
+Leaving skin feeling silky soft with a healthy glow.
+Milk can remove impurities thanks to enzymes that remove dead skin cells with lactic acid.
 Milk and honey are

 For this treatment, we recommend using lavender essential oil.
 You may use whatever essential oil you prefer but stay clear of peppermint oil on the skin, especially if the goal is soothing irritated skin.